AGENDA

 • How can impact funding address the estimated $350 billion annual requirement to enhance food system sustainability?
 Where does the current trajectory stand in meeting this goal?

-• What innovative investment instruments and advisory services are being developed by banks, family offices, insurance companies, foundations, and asset managers to enhance access to pioneering companies and projects within the food and Agri-tech sectors?
+• What innovative investment instruments and advisory services are banks, family offices, insurance companies, foundations, and asset managers developing to enhance access to pioneering companies and projects within the food and Agri-tech sectors?

 • With the rise of greenwashing in the industry, how are investors addressing the lack of benchmarking and standards in deploying capital and measuring its impact?